rsa17826/vex-plus-plus/readme.md

 - **confirmKeyAssignmentDeletion**: adds a confirmation dialog before removing keys from the keybinds list.
 - **allowRotatingAnything**: allows rotating any blocks regardless of if it is meant to be rotated or not.
 - **allowScalingAnything**: allows scaling any blocks regardless of if it is meant to be rotated or not.
-- **blockSnapGridSize**: the size of the grid that blocks will snap to when being moved or resized.
 - **noCornerGrabsForScaling**: when grabbing a block at a corner it will only resize the bnlock on the side that had less grab area.
 - **allowCustomColors**: disabling this prevents levels from using custom colors.
 - **showGridInEdit**: shows the grid in when in edit mode.